limepepper/limepepper.debug/roles/gnome_keyring/README.md

 as the user's login password. gkr attempts to keep this master password in sync with the user password in several ways.
 If the gkr-pam module can find a daemon on the control socket, it can change or set the password from pam.
-However, if not it falls back to spwaning a gkr instance, in which it caches the login password, which is later used to update the `login.keyring` master password.
+However, if not it falls back to spawning a gkr instance, in which it caches the login password, which is later used to update the `login.keyring` master password.
 This process is a bit odd, and can lead to problems.